Muskaanbafna/Data-Analysis-of-Cars-using-python/README.md

 This analysis gives us the relation between Mileage and price.

+From the graph its visible that expensive cars tend to have worse mileage

 Relation between power and price considering different body type.

+Made scatter plot between two related variables which concluded that power seems to be highly related to price

 Heapmap is used to find the correlation between the features.

+As seen in heapmap we can see strong correlation between power and displacement

-Scatter plot grid of more numerical variable is done to  investigate the realtion in more detail
+Scatter plot grid of more numerical variable is done to  investigate the realtion in more detail.

 ANALYSIS 4

 Univariant Analysis is done between:
-Cylinders
-Displacement
-Wheelbase
-Fuel_Tank_Capacity
-Power
-Price
+Cylinders-Most cylinders lie in range of 4-5 Displacement-Most cars has a displacement of 1000cc Wheelbase-Most cars has wheelbase of of 2400-2600 Fuel_Tank_Capacity-Most cars has Fuel tank capacity of of 40-50litres Power-Most cars occupy power between 20-150hp Price-Most cars price lie in the range of 550 le7

 Bivariant Analysis is done between: